juliendorra/3D-printable-plotter-adapters-for-pens-and-refills/readme.md

 - the whole plotter HP pen model from Ed Nisley is used as a base.
 - then we substracts two cylinders.
 They are used as empty space for the target pen.
-- The bottom cylinder is meant to be smaller than the top one, as most pen narrows before the tips.
+- The bottom cylinder is meant to be smaller than the top one, as most pens narrow before the tips.
 -  The height where the pen diameter change is used as a parametric stop-point, set so the tip of the pen exactly touch the paper.

 It's also inspired by these other projects: